 \textbf{Resolution generalization problem.} Fourier neural operator~\citep{li2020fourier} enables zero-shot resolution generalization inference.
 However, when the training data grid is excessively coarse, the inference performance over high resolution data drops a lot.
 The performance degeneration is more serious when learning operator mapping between fields with weaker spatial continuity such as Darcy Flow.

 \textbf{Setup.} We conduct the training-free resolution generalization experiment on Darcy Flow~\citep{li2020fourier}.
-Specifically, we train the models with low resolutions $85 \times 85$, $43 \times 43$, $31 \times 31$, and $22 \times 22$ respectively, then evaluate them using high resolution $421 \times 421$ test data.
+Specifically, we train the neural operators with low resolutions $85 \times 85$, $43 \times 43$, $31 \times 31$, and $22 \times 22$ respectively, then evaluate them using high resolution $421 \times 421$ test data.
 Both FNO~\citep{li2020fourier} and FFNO~\citep{tran2021factorized} are compared as the base models.
 The training set scale includes 100 and 900 trajectories.

 \textbf{Performance comparison.} \cref{tab:resolution_generalization} presents the resolution generalization results.
-Compared to FNO~\citep{li2020fourier}, FFNO~\citep{tran2021factorized} shows prefer generalization ability for its less number of network weights.
+Compared to FNO~\citep{li2020fourier}, FFNO~\citep{tran2021factorized} shows preferable generalization ability for its less number of network weights.
 In all experimental settings, the proposed physical residual models (tagged with "DeltaPhi") evidently outperform their counterpart base models.
 The performance improvement of residual operator learning is more noticeable when the training set size is 900.
 In this setting, FNO (DeltaPhi) managed to match, or even surpass FFNO~\citep{tran2021factorized} on resolution $85 \times 85$, $43 \times 43$, and $22 \times 22$, despite using the relatively weaker base network.
 The results empirically draw the conclusion that physical residual learning improves zero-shot resolution generalization performance.

 \textbf{Training curve comparison.} We also report the test loss curve during training in ~\cref{fig:exp_resolution_generalization_curve}.
-The training data is 900 and the training resolution is $85 \times 85$.
+The training amount is 900 and the training resolution is $85 \times 85$.
 As the training proceeds, the relative error on resolution $85 \times 85$ data continues to decline.
 However, after some epochs, the loss on resolution $421 \times 421$ gradually increases due to overfitting.
-The proposed physical residual operator (named with DP-FNO) significantly mitigates this overfitting tendency of the base model (named with FNO).
+The proposed residual operator (named with DP-FNO) significantly mitigates this overfitting tendency of the base model (named with FNO).